leonlinsx/minimal-mistakes/_posts/2020-08-19-city-hunter.md

 An article recently proclaimed that [NYC is dead forever.](https://www.linkedin.com/pulse/nyc-dead-forever-heres-why-james-altucher/ "NYC") Because of the internet, the loss of business, culture, dining, commercial real estate, and colleges in the city has turned from a temporary situation to a permanent outcome.
 As a result, the article concludes that people are leaving NYC and never coming back.

 Similar articles have been written about other large cities, [such as SF.](https://www.sfgate.com/sf-locals/slideshow/I-m-finally-leaving-Stories-of-Bay-Area-203670.php "SF") A couple of people I've talked to have also reflected the same sentiment of wanting to leave the city they're in.
-I'm not an expert in urban mobility, and this will be more speculative. let's take a look at some points that matter regarding the death of large cities.
+I'm not an expert in urban mobility, and this will be more speculative.
+Let's take a look at some points that matter regarding the death of large cities.

 I'm more optimistic that large cities will survive this.
 As a way of quantifying that statement - I have 80% confidence that NYC will have a higher population in 5 years than it does today \[1\].
 For context, up until recently NYC has been growing at 0.30% yearly.